telekom/pubsub-horizon-starlight/README.md

 ## Overview
 Horizon's Starlight provides a REST endpoint allowing event providers to publish events.
 Its responsibilities include event acceptance, authentication/authorization, schema validation (optional), and publishing to [Horizon's](https://github.com/telekom/pubsub-horizon) underlying message broker (Kafka).

-We welcome and appreciate contributions from the developer community.
-Check our [contributing guide](LINK_TO_CONTRIBUTING_GUIDE.md) to get started!

 ## Prerequisites
 For the optimal setup, ensure you have: